sofiamurga/Microbiome-Taxa-FC-VF/README.md

-# Paper title
+# Virulence factors of gut microbiota are associated with BMI and biochemical blood markers in children with obesity

 ## REPOSITORY DESCRIPTION

-This repository contains analysis scripts and data for the study titled "".
+This repository contains analysis scripts and data for the study titled "Virulence factors of gut microbiota are associated with BMI and biochemical blood markers in children with obesity".

 ### CONTENTS